 Not only does it look amazing, it releases water as the flowers need it.
 You are also feeding them at the same time.
 The gel is completely non-toxic.
 It’s biodegradable and environmentally friendly.
 It’s a great option for working into your garden.
 Some other great ways to preserve the longevity of your flowers according to Readers Digest are -:

-Another great idea for watering that we thought we would share is this Plastic Bottle Drip Feeder.
+Another great idea for watering that we thought we would share is this Plastic Bottle Drip Feeder from Dream Garden 101.
 This will come in handy particularly if you are going away for an extended period and for those plants that are not so easily accessible.
 All you need to do is put some holes in the bottle, fill it with water and bury it with the plant or in your garden.
 The smaller the holes, the slower the release of water.
 Be sure to leave the lid off too.

 Here’s another easy and inexpensive tip for using Diapers around your garden – pop one in the bottom of your hanging basket to retain moisture and stop your baskets drying out.